nachoboro/mightyBlockGram/README.md

 ```

 This POST request creates a post for an account, its body should be a type of form-data, including
-the post's image, the description as text and the id of the account.
+the post's image, and the post's description as text.
 It will respond with the created post
 with its description, account id, image path, likes and upload date

 ```